Brighter-bits/EverybodyCodes/README.md

 My goodness, part 3 looks so easy.
 I just need to keep doing it on the individual grids, until the pattern repeats, then it's easy!
 I'm doing it later though, I'm too tired.

+Nevermind, just do it manually, it's obvious from the positioning of the heat currents, however, I want to code it anyway.